opensearch-project/documentation-website/_install-and-configure/plugins.md

 # Installing plugins

+OpenSearch is comprised of a number of plugins that add features and capabilities to the core platform.
+The plugins that are available to you are dependent on how OpenSearch was installed and which plugins were subsequently added or removed.
+For example, the minimal distribution option of OpenSearch enables only core functionality, such as search.
+Using the minimal distribution of OpenSearch is beneficial when working in a testing environment, you have custom plugins, or are intending to integrate OpenSearch with other services.

+The standard distribution of OpenSearch has a lot more functionality bundled in.
+You can choose to add additional plugins or remove any of the plugins you don't need.

-You can install individual plugins for OpenSearch based on your needs.
-For a list of the available plugins, see [Available plugins](#available-plugins).
+For a sampling of the available plugins, see [Available plugins](#available-plugins).

 For a plugin to work properly with OpenSearch, it must have the ability to access data and metadata in the cluster.
 Consequently, to safeguard your cluster's data integrity, it is crucial that you understand a plugin's functionality before installation.
-Additionally, when opting for a custom plugin, ensure that the source is trustworthy and reliable.
+Additionally, when opting for a community-provided plugin, ensure that the source is trustworthy and reliable.
 {: .warning}

 ## Managing plugins

-OpenSearch uses a command line tool called `opensearch-plugin` for managing plugins.
+To manage plugins in OpenSearch, you can use a command line tool called `opensearch-plugin`.
 This tool allows you to:

 - [List](#list) installed plugins.
 - [Install](#install) plugins.
 - [Remove](#remove) an installed plugin.

-Print help text by passing `-h` or `--help`.
+You can print help text by passing `-h` or `--help`.
 Depending on your host configuration, you might also need to run the command with `sudo` privileges.

-If you are running OpenSearch in a Docker container, plugins must be installed, removed, and configured by modifying the Docker image.
+If you're running OpenSearch in a Docker container, plugins must be installed, removed, and configured by modifying the Docker image.
 For more information, see [Working with plugins]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/docker#working-with-plugins).
 {: .note}

 ## List